philc/book-notes/a guide to the good life - irvine.md

     we live with the full benefit of our years of wisdom.
   * "Someone who thinks he will live forever is far more likely to waste his days than someone who fully understands that his days are numbered."
+  * "By contemplating the impermanence of everything in this world, we are forced to recognize that every time we do something could be the last time we do it, and this recognition can invest the things we do with a significance and intensity that would otherwise be absent.
+We will no longer sleepwalk through our life."
+  * "Social fatalism" -- Marcus is resigned to accept people as they come.
+    * "Even though it is possible to change others, we can take some of the agony out of dealing with them by telling ourselves that they are fated to behave as they do."
+  * My other self is a coward
+    * "When doing things to cause myself physical and mental discomfort, I view myself -- or at any rate, a part of me -- as an opponent in a kind of game.
+This opponent -- my 'other self', as it were -- is on evolutionary autopilot: He wants nothing more than to be comfortable and to take advantage of whatever opportunities for pleasure present themselves.
+My other self lacks self-discipline."
+  * "It is curious, but my competitors in a race are simultaneously my teammates in the much more important competition against my other self.
+By racing against each other, we are all simultaneously racing against ourselves."
+  * Stoicism calls for plain living, but not for poverty.
+A luxurious lifestyle has the danger of compromising our character and consuming our attention.
+    * Increasingly discerning tastes is a curse.
+  * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.
 * Intro
   * "A grand goal in living is the first component of a philosophy of life.
 This means that if you lack a grand goal in living, you lack a coherent philosophy of life."
-    * The most important thing you want "out" of life.
+    * This grand goal is the most important thing that you want "out" of life.
 * The first stoics (chap 2)
-  * "The Stoics enjoyed whatever "good things" happened to be available, but even as they did so, they prepared themselves to give up the things in question."
+  * "The Stoics enjoyed whatever 'good things' happened to be available, but even as they did so, they prepared themselves to give up the things in question."
     * In contrast to the asceticism of the Cynics.
   * Stoic virtue, which leads to a well-lived life.